gmc-code/PC-Python/docs/python_advanced/dict_comprehensions.rst

             .. tab-item:: Q1

-                Create a dictionary comprehension that maps the names of students, Alice, Bob, Charlie, and David, to their grades: 85, 72, 90, and 65, but only include students who scored above 75.
+                Create a dictionary comprehension that maps the names of students, Alice, Bob, Charlie, and David, to their test_scores: 85, 72, 90, and 65, but only include students who scored above 75.
 Print the dictionary.

                 .. code-block:: python

                     students = ['Alice', 'Bob', 'Charlie', 'David']
-                    grades = [85, 72, 90, 65]
+                    test_scores = [85, 72, 90, 65]
                     # Dictionary comprehension with a condition
-                    passed_students = {student: grade for student, grade in zip(students, grades) if grade > 75}
+                    passed_students = {student: grade for student, grade in zip(students, test_scores) if grade > 75}
                     print(passed_students)
                     # Output: {'Alice': 85, 'Charlie': 90}